1001hadi/activeTasks-BE/README.md

       - handle error

     - update/ edit task route
+      - find the task from prams.id
+      - check if task existed
+      - assign the property that can be Edit
+      - check the if assignedTo is array
+      - response the edited task
+      - handle error

     - remove task route
+      - find the task from prams.id
+      - check if the task exist
+      - remove the task and response
+      - handle error

     - edit task status route
+      - find the task from prams.id
+      - check if task existed
+      - assign the property that can be Edit
+      - check the if assignedTo is array
+      - response the edited task
+      - handle error

     - edit task checklist route
+      - find the task from prams.id
+      - check if task existed
+      - assign the property that can be Edit
+      - check the if assignedTo is array
+      - response the edited task
+      - handle error

     - main dashboard route